Overview of Producer Company Registration

 - The proposed Producer Company is deemed as the private limited company as per the provisions of the Companies Act.

 Just like a Private limited company, Producer Company is also registered as per the rules and regulations of the ministry of corporate affairs.
 The process is similar and starts with obtaining a Digital Signature Certificate or DSC and Director’s identification number or DIN for all the proposed directors of the company.

-After the name approval, the applicant can apply for the incorporation certificate.
-The application is filed in a prescribed format along with the required documents and MOA and AOA.
+The incorporation application is filed in a prescribed format along with the required documents and MOA and AOA.
 If all goes well and the registrar is satisfied with the documents and application the company would receive the incorporation certificate.

-All the directors have to obtain a DSC and for this, they require below given documents:
+All the directors have to obtain a DSC, and for this, they require below given documents:

 - PAN card of all the directors

 - Aadhar card of all the directors containing the same information as per the PAN card.

 All the designated directors of the company have to obtain their DIN.
 As per the new rule it can be obtained during the incorporation of the company through SPICe+ form without applying for an extra DIR-3 form.